 Serangoon and Kovan, being more mature estates, are filled with old-time hawkers, as well as new cafes and hidden gems which I find myself frequenting more often to curb my hunger pangs.
 Although Chomp Chomp may be the most popular, there are definitely some hidden gems that you may not know about.

-At the start of my list is this extraordinary Truffle Wanton Noodle (S$6) from Bee Kee Wanton Noodle.
+At the start of my list is the extraordinary Truffle Wanton Noodle (S$6) from Bee Kee Wanton Noodle.
 This bowl of wanton noodles surpassed my expectations in every possible way.